GKN sees more growth this year after 2014 profits rise

-LONDON (Reuters) - British engineering company GKN (GKN.L) reported a 4 percent rise in annual profit and said it expected to grow again this year, helped by the continued strong demand for car parts.
+LONDON, Feb 24 (Reuters) - British engineering company GKN reported a 4 percent rise in annual profit and said it expected to grow again this year, helped by the continued strong demand for car parts.

 Pretax profit of 601 million pounds ($929 million) compared with the 578 million pounds it made last year, and a company-supplied consensus forecast of 589 million pounds from a poll of 19 analysts.